92UKRHUYCOEV/identity-access-management/README.md

 ↓
 Investigate
 ```
-This mirrors the KQL use of dcount(CorrelationId) and prevents duplicate records from inflating the failure count.
+This demonstrates least-privilege monitoring, KQL use of dcount(CorrelationId) and prevents duplicate records from inflating the failure count.

 ## 4. Detect Dormant Account Usage